thecandlestick/silverbullet/website/Recursion.md

 We can also think of execution with some helpful rules-of-thumb:

 * Code _before_ a recursive call will resolve before anything else
 * Code _after_ a recursive call will resolve only **after all recursive calls** have returned.
-This means lines of code in the _initial_ call can actually be the _last_ to be executed.
+This means that the return statement of the _initial_ call is actually be the _last_ to be executed.

 ---
 # Classifying Recursion